Changed track, same result at Texas with Jimmie Johnson win

-FORT WORTH, Texas (AP) -- Jimmie Johnson got his first win of the season, going from the back for the field to Victory Lane on Sunday at a Texas track that has changed since his first six wins there.
+FORT WORTH, Texas (AP) -- Jimmie Johnson still knows how to get to Victory Lane at Texas, even from the back of the field on a track that had changed significantly since his first six wins there.

-Johnson, who last year won his record-tying seventh NASCAR Cup Series season championship, charged under Joey Logano with 16 laps to go.
-The Hendrick Motorsports driver kept his No. 48 Chevrolet in front for his 81st career race win.
+And also while cramping because of dehydration late in the race that he won Sunday after charging under Joey Logano with 16 laps left .

-''I guess I remembered how to drive; and I guess this team remembered how to do it,'' Johnson said. ''I'm just real proud of this team.
-What a tough track and tough conditions.
-We were really in our wheelhouse and we were just able to execute all day.''
+''When I caught Joey and was racing with Joey, I started cramping pretty good on my left side - my chest, and my bicep, my forearm,'' Johnson said. ''I knew I was real low on fluids.''

 This was the first Cup race in Texas since the 1 1/2-mile facility was completely repaved and changes made to Turns 1 and 2 earlier this year.
 It was Johnson's seventh victory at Texas, six in the last 10 races there.